WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
- - If the instruction is a `get_global`, the global index is required to be within the bounds of the [Global Index Space], and the indexed global declaration is required to have the immutable flag set.
+ - If the instruction is a `get_global`, the global index is required to be within the bounds of the [global index space], and the indexed global declaration is required to have the immutable flag set.

+> In the future, more instructions may be permitted as instantiation-time initializers.

 ### Module Contents